dji-sdk/Onboard-SDK/README.md

 ### Onboard SDK APP Registration & Flight Platform Activation

-Since the Onboard SDK allows developers to develop programmable UAV APPs beyond line-of-sight, a more serious Onboard SDK APP registration and Flight Platform Activation has been introduced.
+Since the Onboard SDK allows developers to develop programmable UAV APPs, a more serious Onboard SDK APP registration and Flight Platform Activation has been introduced.

 #### Step1: